frees-io/freestyle-opscenter/README.md

 As database, we need install Cassandra.
 We use this database to store the microservices, nodes and services which we are monitoring.
 These tables will be updated directly from each microservices.

+Run this command to initialize the database.

+`cqlsh -f scripts/cassandra-init.cql`

+Run this command to insert dummy data into the database.

+`cqlsh -f scripts/cassandra-values.cql`

 Note: In the next iterations, we will create an image in Docker with all the environment to reproduce it easily.

 [comment]: # (Start Copyright)
 # Copyright